starfishmod/MIDI-Implementations-Schema/schema.md

 ### File Structure

 The MIS representation of the implementation is made of a single file.
+Except where the [Chart GM](#chartGM) is set.
+It is suggested to then pull in that GM spec file if available and merge the banks, controllers and sysex parameters.

 By convention, the MIS specification file is named based on the manufacter and model number e.g. `Korg_ES1.json`.